MatthewMancino/PuzzleSolver/README.txt

 For the pancake problem, the configuration of pancakes with every pancake in order is the goal state

-The heuristic for the monitor problem is the sum of the euclidean distance between the sensors and targets
+The heuristic for the monitor problem is the sum of the euclidean distance between the sensors and targets The heuristic for the aggregation problem of the data aggregation is the